Gordon Rich-Phillips

-Early life
+Early life and career

 Rich-Phillips was educated at Eumemmering Secondary College, where he was school dux.
 He studied aerospace engineering at RMIT University and Monash University, and subsequently studied business at Monash University.
 He worked in economic research and analysis before entering politics, and was aviation manager for the Department of State Development at the time of his election.
 He also holds a commercial pilot's license, and was actively involved in a number of campaigns with the Aircraft Owners and Pilots Association of Australia.

 He was elected to the Legislative Council for Eumemmerring Province at the 1999 state election, succeeding retiring Liberal Ron Wells.
 He transferred to the new South Eastern Metropolitan Region upon the reorganisation of the Legislative Council in 2002.
 Rich-Phillips was elected secretary of the parliamentary Liberal Party in 2002, and served as Liberal spokesperson for sport and recreation (2002–2004), Commonwealth Games (2002–2005), and manufacturing and exports (2004–2005).
 He was promoted to shadow cabinet in December 2005, and served as shadow minister for finance, the Transport Accident Commission and Commonwealth Games (2005–2006), finance (2006–2007 and 2008–2009) information technology (2007–2010), community development (2008–2010), and assistant shadow treasurer, shadow minister for the aviation industry and shadow minister for federal/state relations (2009–2010).

 Rich-Phillips was appointed Assistant Treasurer, Minister for WorkCover, Minister for the Aviation Industry and Minister for Technology upon the Liberal-National coalition victory at the 2010 state election.

+In 2014, Rich-Phillips was criticised when as Aviation Industry Minister he oversaw the awarding of a $1m grant to the privately owned Peninsula Aero Club, where he stored his plane and was an active member.

 On 17 June 2022, Rich-Phillips announced that he would not be recontesting his seat at the 2022 Victorian state election.